microsoft/vscode-l10n/README.md

 ## `vscode.l10n.t`

-This API is used for translating strings in your extension's code.
+This API, introduced in VS Code 1.73, is used for translating strings in your extension's code.
 It is a part of the main VS Code extension API and is further documented [here](https://code.visualstudio.com/api/references/vscode-api#l10n).

+> **Note**
+>
+> Make sure you your VS Code engine and `@types/vscode` version in your extension manifest is at least `^1.73.0`.

 ## `@vscode/l10n-dev`